ilri/csv-metadata-quality/README.md

 - CIAT PublicaciÃ³n → CIAT Publicación

 Pay special attention to the output of the script as well as the resulting file to make sure no new issues have been introduced.
 The ideal way to solve these issues is to avoid it in the first place.
 See [this guide about opening CSVs in UTF-8 format in Excel](https://www.itg.ias.edu/content/how-import-csv-file-uses-utf-8-character-encoding-0).

+### Countries With Missing Regions
+When an input file has both country and region columns we can check to see if the ISO 3166 country names have matching UN M.49 regions and add them when they are missing.

 ## AGROVOC Validation
 You can enable validation of metadata values in certain fields against the AGROVOC REST API with the `--agrovoc-fields` option.
 For example, in addition to agricultural subjects, many countries and regions are also present AGROVOC.
 Enable this validation by specifying a comma-separated list of fields: